Giftbit/currencyapi/docs/home.md

 Contact us anytime at hello@lightrail.com — we are here to help you solidify your use-case and implementation.

-Many integrations can be done using only our [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/client-libraries.md#client-libraries) and the quickstarts below.
+We recommend beginning with our quickstarts below as they support many integrations and utilize our [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/client-libraries.md#client-libraries).
+For more complex integrations, see our full [reference documentation](https://www.lightrail.com/docs).

 ## Common Use Cases - Quickstarts
 We recommend starting with the following quickstart guides.